 Stretching for 10 kilometers, almost to Cabo da Roca, this unique mountain range is made up of dense vegetation that invites you to take long walks.

-Its highest point is the Cruz Alta, in the Pena Park, which is 529 meters above sea level.
+Its highest point is the Cruz Alta, in Parque da Pena, which is 529 meters above sea level.

 Peninha

-Overlooking Cabo da Roca, at an altitude of almost 500 meters, the Peninha site is one of the most surprising places in the Sintra mountains, not only for its incredible views, but also for the buildings it houses.
+Overlooking Cabo da Roca, at an altitude of almost 500 meters, the Peninha site is one of the most surprising places in the Sintra mountains, not only because of the incredible views, but also because of the buildings it houses.

-There is a sanctuary there that dates back to the time when the kingdom of Portugal was formed (the current chapel dates back to the 17th century) and a romantic revival-style mansion built in 1918.
+There is a sanctuary dating back to the time when the kingdom of Portugal was formed (the current chapel dates from the 17th century) and a romantic revival-style mansion built in 1918.

 A municipal heritage site, it does not welcome visitors inside, so it can only be seen from the outside.